Tuesday, February 11, 2014

 Working Girl; romantic comedy, USA, 1988; D: Mike Nichols, S: Melanie Griffith, Harrison Ford, Sigourney Weaver, Joan Cusack, Alec Baldwin, Philip Bosco, Oliver Platt, Kevin Spacey, Olympia Dukakis

-Working girl Tess McGill finds a new job as a secretary of a powerful New York business woman, Katherine Parker.
+Working girl Tess McGill finds a new job as a secretary of a powerful New York businesswoman, Katherine Parker.
 One day, Tess has an excellent business idea, about how a client, Trask, could covertly slip into the media by first acquiring a popular radio network, and Katherine accepts it, but in order to gain fame, she decides to steal it and present it as her own idea.
-When Katherine breaks a leg during a ski incident, Tess takes charge of her office for a few weeks and decides to execute her idea herself.
-She meets executive Jack and they fall in love while trying to convince Trask to do the deal.
+When Katherine breaks a leg during a ski incident and is away, Tess takes charge of her office for a few weeks and decides to execute her idea herself.
+She meets executive Jack and they fall in love while trying to convince Trask to make the deal.
 When Katherine returns, she tries to convince Trask that Tess stole her idea, but in the end, Tess prevails.

 No comments: